The Road to HyperAutomation

 What else is there to automate?

-The obvious dependency to testing that we did not cover are the actual tests themselves – designing and writing tests, test script creation, test maintenance as well as selecting which scripts to run (as hinted in our Test Windows discussion).
 This requires data-driven analysis and skill, and we did not tackle them in this eBook because the existing solutions that address these are AI and ML-based, which is our Milestone 7.
 The focus here is dependencies to start testing, after the test suite has been set up, which is a combination of selecting existing tests, creation of new tests, and maintenance of outdated tests.